LuckySavings/.github/profile/README.md

 🤝 Contributing

 We welcome developers, designers, and community builders to join us in shaping the future of gamified savings on blockchain.
+The repository is private.
+If you require access, please contact us press@luckysavings.io